marcologous/hanken-grotesk/README.md

 # Hanken Grotesk
 This is a repository of Open Source files of the Hanken Grotesk typeface.

-Hanken Sans is based on Hanken Design Co.'s HK Grotesk.
 Hanken Grotesk is a sans serif typeface inspired by the classic grotesques.
 Geometry, metrics, punctuations and OpenType features have been updated to support a wide range of projects such as environmental signage, textface for books and magazines, Interface, Websites and Mobile Applications.

 The Hanken Grotesk project is led by Alfredo Marco Pradil.
 To contribute, see https://github.com/marcologous/hanken-grotesk